qdiaps/djinni-parser/README.md

 > [!IMPORTANT]
 > **Disclaimer:** This tool is for educational purposes only.
 Please respect the website's terms of service and robots.txt.

 An automated bot for monitoring the number of vacancies on the [Djinni.co](https://djinni.co) website.
-The script parses data daily according to a specified filter, saves the history in Google Sheets, and sends a report to Telegram with the dynamics of changes (for example: `+5 compared to yesterday`).
+The script parses data daily from multiple search URLs defined in the configuration, saves the history in Google Sheets, and sends a detailed report to Telegram.

 ## Table of Contents
 - [Functionality](#functionality)